vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 <img src="images_templates/test_template.png" alt="Template debug tool" width="100%">

-In the **Template editor** the code can be placed and edit, and on the right you see direct the output.
+In the **Template editor** the code can be placed and edited, and on the right you immediately see the output.

 Home Assistant uses [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/?sfnsn=wa) as a template engine to combine static text with variables.